 Kenny Lott has worked in the field of law enforcement for 10 years.
 He began his career in San Jose California where he served as the department’s active shooter program coordinator from 2007 through 2013.
-During his time as a police officer in San Jose Kenny worked various details including: patrolman, firearms instructor, defensive tactics instructor, Critical Response Unit team member and team leader, department liaison to the Bay Area Joint Terrorist Task Force, as well as several other details.
+During his time as a police officer in San Jose, Kenny worked various details including patrolman, firearms instructor, defensive tactics instructor, Critical Response Unit team member and team leader, department liaison to the Bay Area Joint Terrorist Task Force, as well as several other details.
 As the SJSU Police Department’s active shooter program coordinator he assisted both the University of California Davis and Texas A&M University with the construction of their programs.
 In 2013, Kenny and his wife relocated to the state of Washington where he began working as a police officer for the city of Redmond.
-Kenny currently serves on the Redmond Police Department SWAT team, is a department firearms instructor and is involved with the Community Outreach Unit as an active shooter response trainer.
-Kenny also continues his work as a contract trainer for the A.L.I.C.E Training Institute training sworn and civilian personnel around the country on how to respond, implement and train others to deal with an active shooter incident.
-Kenny has an honorable discharge after 8 years of service with the United States Army, he holds a B.A. degree from the University of Central Oklahoma, is a Nidan (2nd degree black belt) in the discipline of judo and was blessed with a beautiful baby girl (Kendall) in January 2014.
+Kenny currently serves on the Redmond Police Department SWAT team, is a department firearms instructor, and he is involved with the Community Outreach Unit as an active shooter response trainer.
+Kenny also continues his work as a National Adjunct Trainer instructing the Certified ALICE Instructor course to sworn and civilian personnel around the country on how to respond, implement and train others to deal with an active shooter incident.
+Kenny has an honorable discharge after 8 years of service with the United States Army, he holds a B.A. degree from the University of Central Oklahoma, is a Nidan (2nd-degree black belt) in the discipline of judo and was blessed with a beautiful baby girl, Kendall, in January 2014.

 Andrea Nester's Biography

-Andrea Nester is independent consultant for the ALICE institute and Certified School Risk Manager for Natrona County School District in Casper, WY.
+Andrea Nester is a National Adjunct Trainer instructing the Certified ALICE Instructor course with Navigate360.
+She is also a Certified School Risk Manager for the Natrona County School District in Casper, WY.
 She grew up in Glenrock, WY and attended college at the United States Military Academy in West Point, NY.
-She was commissioned as an officer in the United States Army and joined the Military Police Corps following graduation from United States military academy.
-She attended Military Police Officer Basic Course, Fort Leonard Wood, Missouri.
-Her assignments include: Military Police Platoon Leader, Baumholder Germany; Military Police Detachment Commander, Baumholder Germany; Provost Marshall of 1BCT 4ID, Fort Hood, Texas and Baghdad Iraq; MP Operations Officer and MP Company Commander, Fort Riley, KS.
-She is also a certified Interservice Non-Lethal Weapons Instructor, trained Red Team Member, and Logistics Officer classification.
-She met her husband in Fort Riley, KS and married in 2011.
-She has four children ranging in age from 19 years old to 6 months old.
-Her hobbies include woodworking, coaching, playing and umpiring fastpitch and slow pitch softball and breeding English Bulldogs.
-She is privileged to be allowed to bring her knowledge and experience to you and hopes that it will benefit you in your future endeavors!
+She was commissioned as an officer in the United States Army and joined the Military Police Corps following graduation from the US Military Academy.
+She attended the Military Police Officer Basic Course in Fort Leonard Wood, MO.
+Her assignments included: Military Police Platoon Leader in Baumholder, Germany; Military Police Detachment Commander in Baumholder, Germany; Provost Marshall of 1BCT 4ID in Fort Hood, TX.
+In Baghdad Iraq, she was an MP Operations Officer and MP Member, and Logistics Officer classifications.

 Justin Pan's Biography